cw00h/cw00h.github.io/_posts/2023-02-11-compsec-23winter.md

 ---

-Next two assignments were to **implement a [CompareCoverage](https://github.com/googleprojectzero/CompareCoverage) feature for AFL** to make it bypass strong constraints much faster.
+Next two assignments were to **implement a [compare coverage](https://andreafioraldi.github.io/articles/2019/07/20/aflpp-qemu-compcov.html) feature for AFL** to make it bypass strong constraints much faster.

 [First assignment](https://github.com/lifeasageek/snu-software-security-public/tree/spring-21/prog-assign-2) was to implement the **LLVM pass** that transforms the target program to benefit AFL using the idea of CompareCoverage.
 I had to insert an additional code transformation logic using **AFL's llvm-mode**.